Huotes/CommitMaker/README.md

 It is better to give than to receive.
 This is especially true of a Chuck Norris roundhouse kick.

 UNIX is basically a simple operating system... but you have to be a genius to understand the simplicity.

+Scotty in Star Trek often says 'Ye cannae change the laws of physics.'
+This is untrue.
+Chuck Norris can change the laws of physics.
+With his fists.